Funder profile guide

 - Always check the official funder page before acting because deadlines, match-funding rules and eligible costs can change.

-- AI output must stay separate from verified source facts and should be reviewed before being used in an application.
+- AI output stays separate from verified source facts and needs human review before it is used in an application.

 Source references